-- 1. full support necessitates his removal from a secular vocation, which, in the interests of Christ's Kingdom and of his family, might be a more advantageous position for him to occupy; - 2. a major portion of the church's financial stewardship is involved, for which its Head will hold it accountable; and - 3. a fully supported elder has a greater influence upon the church, for good or ill.
-The provisions of this Section apply to any proportion of financial support required by an increase of ministry that would hinder an elder's full-time employment in a secular vocation.

-H. Replacement of Vocational/Teaching Elder Should it become necessary to look outside the Church's leadership body of Elders for a vocational Teaching Elder, the following procedures shall be utilized:
+- a. full support necessitates his removal from a secular vocation, which, in the interests of Christ's Kingdom and of his family, might be a more advantageous position for him to occupy; - b. a major portion of the church's financial stewardship is involved, for which its Head will hold it accountable; and - c. a fully supported elder has a greater influence upon the church, for good or ill.
+The provisions of this Section apply to any proportion of financial support required by an increase of ministry that would hinder an elder's full-time employment in a secular vocation. - 5.
+Replacement of Vocational/Teaching Elder Should it become necessary to look outside the Church's leadership body of Elders for a vocational Teaching Elder, the following procedures shall be utilized: - a.
 Unanimous Approval

-Unanimous Approval A Vocational Teaching Elder must be unanimously approved by the entire Board of Elders after the same careful examination required of any other Elder candidate.
+A Vocational Teaching Elder must be unanimously approved by the Elders after the same careful examination required of any other Elder candidate.
 Before the final decision of the Board is made, the candidate must be available to preach and teach a minimum of two weekends.
-The Church body must also be given an opportunity to interact with the candidate so as to properly evaluate and express such to the Elder Board.
+The Church body must also be given an opportunity to interact with the candidate so as to properly evaluate and express such to the Elders.

-• 2.
+b.
 Qualifications

 As an Elder, a vocational Teaching Elder must meet the qualifications set forth in 1 Ti.
-3:1-7, Titus 1:6-9, and 1Pe.
+3:1-7, Titus 1:6-9, and 1 Pe.
 5:1-3.

-• 3.
+c.
 Accountability

-A vocational Teaching Elder, being an Elder, will be accountable in every respect as any other Elder, and he shall be directly responsible to the Elder Board.
+A vocational Teaching Elder, being an Elder, will be accountable in every respect as any other Elder, and he shall be directly responsible to the Elders.

-• 4.
+d.
 Termination

-A vocational Teaching Elder shall remain in office for an indeterminate period of time subject to the following reservations:
+A vocational Teaching Elder shall remain in office for an indeterminate period subject to the following reservations:

-- a.
-A vocational Teaching Elder who intends to resign must provide at least one (1) month notice to the Board of Elders, and will be compensated for a minimum of three (3) months beyond the date of the resignation. - b.
+- A vocational Teaching Elder who intends to resign must provide at least one (1) month notice to the Elders, and will be compensated for a minimum of three (3) months beyond the date of the resignation. - 2).
 The Elders have the right, for Biblical or providential reasons, to dismiss a vocational Teaching Elder upon giving him written notice of its intention to dismiss.
-Upon receiving written notice of dismissal, the vocational Teaching will be compensated for a minimum of three (3) months from the date of the notice.
+In such occasion, the vocational Teaching will be compensated for a minimum of three (3) months from the date of the notice.